New space missions to the moon, Jupiter and a metallic world will be launched in 2023

 The next mission after that, Artemis III, will aim to land astronauts on the Moon for the first time since the Apollo program in the 20th century.

-Although there may not be any manned Artemis flights to look forward to this year, NASA has plans to place robotic landers on the lunar surface as part of its efforts to continue to study the lunar terrain and radiation environment, and search for resources that could be like that.
+Although there may not be any manned Artemis flights to look forward to this year, NASA has plans to place robotic landers on the Moon as part of its efforts to continue to study the lunar terrain and radiation environment, and search for resources that could be .
 Mined from the Moon and used for deeper exploration into space.

 The program is called Commercial Lunar Payload Services, or CLPS, and it relies on partnerships with more than a dozen companies working specifically to develop their own lunar landers.